navazsayani/brandforgeAi/src/content/blog/how-ai-is-revolutionizing-social-media-marketing.md

 AI isn't here to replace marketers.
 It's here to empower them.
 By automating the repetitive tasks and providing deep data insights, AI frees up human creativity to focus on what matters most: **strategy, storytelling, and building genuine relationships.**

 The future of social media marketing is a partnership between human ingenuity and artificial intelligence.
 And with tools like **BrandForge AI**, that future is accessible to everyone.
-See how it works at **Brandforge.me**.
+See how it works at [Brandforge.me](/signup).
 For more on this, check out our guide on [AI and Brand Consistency](/blog/ai-powered-brand-consistency-across-all-platforms).